YasirHasn9/github-user-card/README.md

 - Build a form that allows you to search for different Github users.
 When the form is submitted, use `componentDidUpdate` to fetch the data for the user you typed in.
 Set that new user's data to state to trigger the component to rerender and display your new user.
 Don't forget to fetch their followers as well.

 - Look into adding your GitHub contribution graph.
 There are a number of different ways of doing this, this Stack Overflow discussion will get you started: https://stackoverflow.com/questions/34516592/embed-github-contributions-graph-in-website

-## Submission Format

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into `main` (student's Repository). **Please don't merge your own pull request**
-- [ ] From the home page of your repo, make sure you have your branch selected
-- [ ] Copy the URL and paste it into Canvas to submit your project